Mutemwiya: Biography

 Along with her daughter-in-law, Tiye, she also is shown on the Colossi of Memnon erected by Amenhotep III.

 Death

 The date of Mutemwiya's death is unknown, but she is believed to have survived long into her son's reign.
 The evidence for that is her presence among the sculptures of the Colossi of Memnon, which was built well into his reign, as well as a mention of her estate on a wine-jar label found in Amenhotep III's Malkata palace in Thebes.

+Possible mummy

+Female mummy labelled KV21a is usually identified as genetic mother of Pharaoh Tutankhamun's two daughters, thus presumably Queen Ankhesenamun; however, Marc Gabolde suggested an alternative interpretation of the DNA results, according to which KV21a is instead Mutemiwya (who is also the two princesses ancestor, as their great-great-grandmother).
+Juan Belmonte dismissed this theory, calling it "interesting, possible but with very low probability".